softalker/archetypes/README.md

 groupId=com
 artifactId=softalks.archetypes.void
 version=0.9-SNAPSHOT
-package=unnecessary # but required by the maven-archetype-plugin
+package=unnecessary # only used for jar packaging but always required
 ```
 And running:
 ```